lasconic/finary_uapi/README.md

 * Interactive command line (it would make automation less fun, but manual use easier)

 ### Remarks for finary devs
-* Delete responses should be normalize, sometimes we get json back sometimes nothing but the 204 HTTP code.
+* Delete responses should be normalized, sometimes we get json back sometimes nothing but the 204 HTTP code.